RicardoBrancas/runhelper/README.md

 #### Counter tags

-Counter tags are used to count events
+Counter tags are used to count events.

 ```
 runhelper.tag_increment('my.tag')